Start With the Go Standard Library

 Third-party packages:

 This question can also be difficult to answer, especially if engineers have strong opinions about writing SQL.
-I’ve witnessed many engineers spend more debating this question than building their application.
+I’ve witnessed many engineers spend more time debating this question than building their application.

 Before I answer this question let’s define what an object-relational mapping is.
 An object-relational mapping is a way to map objects in a programming language (i.e., Go structs) into database relations (i.e., tables) and vice versa.